Mj12-Studio/ue-hexgridmanager-docs/documents/documentation/documentation.md

 ![SetDefaultTileClass](./images/blueprint_setdefaulttileclass.png "SetDefaultTileClass Blueprint node")

-Set the default HexTile Class that HexGridManager will use to spawn tile instances from.\
+Set the default HexTile Class that HexGrid will use to spawn tile instances from.\
 It should be a Blueprint inheriting from HexTile (BP_HexTile is an example and it is included with the plugin).

 >[*void*](#void) &nbsp; **SetDefaultTileClass** &nbsp; ([HexTileClassReference](#hextileclassreference) `Tile Class`);

 **Parameters**\
- &nbsp; &nbsp; `Tile Class` &nbsp; [HexTileClassReference](#hextileclassreference "A HexTile-derived class that HexGridManager will spawn tile from") &nbsp; - &nbsp; A HexTile-derived class that HexGridManager will spawn tile from.
+ &nbsp; &nbsp; `Tile Class` &nbsp; [HexTileClassReference](#hextileclassreference "A HexTile-derived class that HexGrid will spawn tile from") &nbsp; - &nbsp; A HexTile-derived class that HexGrid will spawn tile from.

 &nbsp;